databake/QuitLeaking/README.md

 # QuitLeaking

-React-native example of an application that can be used to help people suffering from incontinence.s
+React-native example of an application that can be used to help people suffering from incontinence